DaMrNelson/roact-flexbox/README.md

 - [ ] Create as a model on Roblox
 - [ ] Post to DevForum

-### Descoped
+### RC2
-- [ ] Support self-start, self-end, start, end, baseline, first baseline, etc
-    - Not a priority for RC1.
 - [ ] Support for SizeConstraint for internal properties like FlexBasis (_scaleToPx)
     - Not a priority for RC1.
 Can be in RC2.
+- [ ] Investigate moving from Attributes to Roact context

+### Future
+- [ ] Support self-start, self-end, start, end, baseline, first baseline, etc
+    - Not a priority for RC1.